-The key to learning how to read counted cross stitch patterns is… to familiarise yourself with the key!
-Every pattern will have a key explaining the colours and symbols on the chart.
+The key to learning how to read counted cross stitch patterns is… to familiarize yourself with the key!
+Every pattern will have a key explaining the colors and symbols on the chart.

 Every cross stitch chart has a legend which tells you what embroidery thread to use.
-In a full colour chart, different threads are shown with different colour blocks and symbols.
-In a black and white PDF pattern, you'll have a symbol to represent the colour thread.
+In a full color chart, different threads are shown with different color blocks and symbols.
+In a black and white PDF pattern, you'll have a symbol to represent the color thread.

 Remember: always keep the key and the pattern close and you’ll never go far wrong!